 Crafting Methods for Cultural Analysis

-In recent collaborative work, I use word embeddings – vector space models of semantic relations between words – to extract dimensions of cultural meaning from texts.
-After showing how word embedding models can faithfully capture cultural associations along many dimensions of meaning, we apply this method to texts published over the span of the 20th century to discover the ways in which shared understandings social class have persisted or evolved.
+In recent collaborative work, I use word embeddings — vector space models of semantic relations between words — to extract dimensions of cultural meaning from texts.
+After showing that word embedding models can faithfully capture cultural associations along many dimensions of meaning, I apply this method to texts published over the span of the 20th century to discover how American understandings of social class persisted or evolved during an era of economic transformation.
 In 2021, the paper was awarded the Outstanding Article Publication Award by the American Sociological Association’s Mathematical Sociology Section.

 Belief Systems and Polarization in the American Public